 Finders that have passed for concept are tested for applicability to the current node.
 If this method returns true, the finder is shown in the list of available finders; otherwise it is not shown.
 The node argument of this method is guaranteed to be an instance of the concept specified in "for concept" or its subconcepts.

 This method should find given node usages in a given scope.
-For each found usage, use the add result statement to register it.
+For each found usage of a node, use the add result statement to register it.
 For data other than nodes that the Find Usages dialog is able to visualize use add raw result.

 This method returns nodes for which the finder searched.
 These nodes are shown in searched nodes subtree in the tool.